This post provides a follow-up to

 FOLLOW-UP

-Owing to intense demand for more verses of this type, we have worked hard to accommodate your wishes; in fact there are now six such collections!
+Owing to intense demand for more verses of this type, we have worked hard to accommodate your wishes; in fact there are now four such collections!
 So, you can view another collection of these philosophically-charged limericks by clicking this link !

-To resume daily titillations on our blog 'Daily Illustrated Nonsense', click HERE.
-Once you arrive, you can select your time frame of interest from the calendar-based listings in the righthand margin, and check the daily offerings for any month in the years 2020 to the present.
-(As of September 2022, there are 1000 entries available on the Daily blog, and most of these are also presented here on 'Edifying Nonsense' in topic-based collections.)
+To resume the sequence of daily titillations on our related blog "Daily Illustrated Nonsense", click HERE.
+Once you arrive, you can select your time frame of interest from the calendar-based listings at the bottom of the page, and check the daily offerings for any month from the start of 2020 until December 2024.

 No comments: